ethen8181/machine-learning/clustering/clustering.md

 - `data` Your data.frame or matrix type data, data.frame is preferred, the function will convert matrix type data to data.frame under the hood.
 - `k` Specify the number of cluster for your clustering algorithm.
 - `noise.cut` If specified, the points of the resulting cluster whose number is smaller than this number will be considered as noise, and all of these noise cluster will be grouped together as one whole cluster.
 Default to 0.
+(Not used in this documentation).
 - `bootstrap` Number of boostrap iteration.
 Default to 100.
 - `dissolve` If the jaccard similarity is smaller than this number, then it is considered to be "dissolved", that is, it did not show up in the new cluster.
 A cluster that dissolved too often is most likely not a real cluster.
 Default to 0.5 .
 - `clustermethod` Same as the "CHCriterion" function above, specify either "hclust" or "kmeanspp" for calculating the measures for heirarchichal or kmeans++ clustering.